How to Finally Overcome Addictions

 I wasn’t your typical drunk.
 I say this humbly, but I was extremely successful.
 So, with me being a “Type A personality” I would attempt to apply my strong work ethic toward my goal of sobriety.
 Over the years, during short-lived bursts of sobriety, I’ve watched every episode of Intervention (while jealous each time I saw the person’s sobriety date, or sad because they relapsed).
 I’ve studied secular books of successful former-alcoholics, trying to skim off their secrets.
 I’ve watched every movie I could find on alcoholics or alcoholism, or anything that had to do with how to get sober and stay sober.
 I’ve tried “programs” and I’ve gone to groups–still, nothing worked!

 Every time I thought I had it beat–BAM–I was tippin’ them back again!
 “WHY, CAN’T, I, QUIT?!”
 I was a complete slave to this particular temptation!
-Eventually, my flesh and unrenewed mind had succumb to my alcoholism–the coaxing of the devil made it even worse, “Matt, it’s just who you are, you stupid drunk.
+Eventually, my unrenewed mind had succumb to my alcoholism–the coaxing of the devil made it even worse, “Matt, it’s just who you are, you stupid drunk.
 You are weak.”
 Shame then gripped my life, then depression, then fear and anxiety.
 Heck, I remember even recording videos of myself while drunk, just to show my sober-self how ridiculous I looked–NOTHING WORKED!

 Friend, what I had to do was realize that God loved me even while stuck in an area of darkness that He didn’t want me at.
 I had to understand that if I never quit drinking, I was still perfect in my spirit (see Romans 6:6, Galatians 2:20, Colossians 1:22).
 A severe conflict was going on inside me because drunkenness would never match up with Christ in me.
 My drinking never ran Him off, instead, it grieved Him.
 That’s why I was grieving too, each time I did it (see Ephesians 4:30).

-But the graceless Christians taught me the opposite of this fact.
+But the grace-confused Christians taught me the opposite of this fact.
 They said, “If you were really a man of God, you would never give in to that bad habit!”
 SUCH CRAP!
 If you only knew how many Christians are in the bondage of alcohol, drugs, porn, legalism, sex-addiction, and many more vices which do not match up with the Holy Spirit in them, it would blow your mind.

 However, because I was taught these lies, I felt hopeless.
 “What’s the big deal?
 I already blew it.”
 Their method took no pressure off of me, it only made things worse.
 The harping of a self-righteous, overbearing preacher who says, “STOP DRINKING!
 BE HOLY!
 YOU AIN’T LIVING RIGHT!” only compounded my problems and made me start to resent church people as a whole–the very people whom I thought would help me.